Apropos (Unix)

 In computing, apropos is a command to search the man page files in Unix and Unix-like operating systems.
 Apropos takes its name from the French "à propos" (Latin "ad prōpositum") which means about.
 It is particularly useful when searching for commands without knowing their exact names.

 Behavior

-Often a wrapper for the man -k command, the apropos command is used to search the "name" sections of all manual pages for the string/s (called keyword/s) specified.
-The output is a list of all manual pages containing the search term in their name or description.
-This is often useful if one knows the action that is desired, but does not remember the exact command or page name. apropos search is case insensitive.
+Often a wrapper for the man -k command, the apropos command is used to search the "name" sections of all manual pages for the specified string or strings (called keywords).
+The output is a list of all manual pages containing the search term (case insensitive) in their name or description.
+This is often useful if one knows the action that is desired, but does not remember the exact command or page name.